elucasticus/LocallyStationaryModels-stable/README.md

 ***authors:*** Luca Crippa, Giacomo De Carlo<br>
 ***mailto:*** <luca7.crippa@mail.polimi.it>, <giacomo.decarlo@mail.polimi.it><br>
 ## **Latest updates**
+*02/11* Added the matern variogram with nu fixed.
 *01/11* Added the function `cv.lsm(...)` to calculate the mean squared error via cross-validation.<br>
 *30/10* ⚠️ The use of the function `variogramlsm(...)` is now deprecated.
 Use `variogram.lsm(...)` instead.
 ## **Installation**